mikebarkmin/baby-tracker/README.md

 # baby-tracker
-Track your baby and share with your family.
+Track your baby and share the data with your family in real-time.

 ![logo](logo.png)